1. It promotes year-round walkability for all residents, workers, and visitors, thus serving the explicit goals of the new Green Code.

 8. It addresses the problem of high-vacancy neighborhoods, where there are no owners to fine for not shoveling.

 9. It saves lives of property owners.
-Every year, Buffalonians risk fatal heart attacks by shoveling snow.
-In a region with an increasingly graying population, it is unethical for cities to fine people for avoiding a life-threatening activity.
+Every year, Buffalonians risk fatal heart attacks when they shovel snow.
+In a region with an increasingly graying population, it is unethical for cities to fine people for avoiding a dangerous activity.

 10. It saves lives of pedestrians.
-People forced to walk in the street risk being killed by drivers.
+People forced to walk in the street risk being injured or killed by drivers.

-11. It enables customers to reach businesses during storms and driving bans.
+11. It enables customers to patronize businesses during storms and driving bans.

 12. It reduces the demand for ever more on- and off-street parking.